 It is important that all members of our community know where to turn if they have a concern, need assistance or support, or would like to submit a report.

 The Office of Institutional Equity is available to answer questions about your options, processes, and resources; ensure an appropriate investigation is made; and to provide guidance or referrals.
 Staff from the Office of Institutional Equity may contact you in response to submission of any non-confidential report.
 Retaliation of any kind against individuals who report concerns or who participate in an investigation process is prohibited by University policy.

 If you wish to request a disability accommodation in order to facilitate a meeting or talking with the Office of Institutional Equity (for example, ASL interpreting or assistance with building access) please contact the Office at (520) 621-9449 or email@example.com.

 Find out More Information submitting a report here: https://equity.arizona.edu/make-referral

 How can the Survivor Advocates help me with Title IX?

-If you are interested in learning more about the Title IX process at the University of Arizona the Survivor Advocate can meet with you confidentality to discuss your options.
-If you decide to pursue the Title IX process the Survivor Advocate can serve as an advisor to you in the process and provide support during the investigative process; including intake meetings, hearings, and follow up appointments.
+If you are interested in learning more about the Title IX process at the University of Arizona the Survivor Advocate can meet with you confidentally to discuss your options.
+If you decide to pursue the an investigation process through the U of A, the Survivor Advocate can serve as an advisor to you in the process and provide support during the investigative process; including intake meetings, hearings, and follow up appointments.

 Retaliation of any kind against individuals who report concerns or who participate in an investigative process is prohibited.